Lucas rummaged through his linen closet.

 He heard some bustling, and the harrowing screams of a woman echoing past the walls.
 She was being dragged in by a few of the guards into the next cell.
 He could see past the small hole of a window between cells that she was white & beautiful whenever the rays of light hit her from her own window.
 Though battered, exhausted, dirty & half the body covered in smears of blood, there was something truly captivating about her.
 She made eye contact with Kade and it literally shook him.
 ‘She wasn’t one of them,’ Kade knew instantly.
 He watched them slap her down & beat the humanity out of her until she was too exhausted to retaliate.
 One of them brought in a wooden chair.
 He placed it facing her, before hauling her on top of it, her bare knees pressed on the wood of the seat, her hands forcibly chained to the bottom of the chair, her perfectly round rear presenting to them prostrated.
 Rayna knew what was going happen but couldn’t find any more strength to resist.
 They removed her gag and she was silent.
 They laughed.
 She thought back to the old days, and how it felt.
 Kade kept looking at her eyes; the dead sorrow inside, devoid of hope, mirroring his own thoughts, judging his soul, like the one demon sent back to bring him to hell along with the rest of them.

-They started to rip off her stolen uniform and gently stroke her bare skin at all the new exposed areas.
+They started to rip off her stolen uniform and gently stroke her bare skin at all the newly exposed areas.
 She peered at Kade, stern and lifeless while he watched as they forced themselves in from behind her, taking turns one by one, laughing and relieving themselves.
-She grimaced at most so as not to give them the satisfaction but they, in turn, they would only go harder and rougher until her back spasmed.
-She was slapped, scratched, manhandled and beaten until she finally gave in to grunting and cursing and even cried a little.
+She grimaced at most so as not to give them the satisfaction but they, in turn, they would only go harder and rougher until a squeal would escape her throat or her back would spasm.
+She was slapped, scratched, manhandled and beaten until she finally gave in to grunting and cursing and they only started to stop when they saw her tear.
+It was their confirmation that they had won.
 Ashamed, Kade turned away from the window and faced his own wall, closing his ears, trying to calm his thoughts from judging him.
 He found himself even getting erect in his nether regions.
 ‘NO!NO!’ he cupped his genitals and hit his head over the wall.